An assortment of interesting stop off points along our walks.

 Click to zoom …

-This circular walk starts in the Stables Courtyard at Attingham Park and follows the Deer Park walk in the beautiful parkland of this great estate.
+This circular walk starts in the Stables Courtyard at the National Trust’s Attingham Park and follows the deer park walk through beautiful parkland on this great estate.

 Attingham’s walled garden and orchard were probably built at the same time as the mansion in the 1780s for the first Lord Berwick.
 The gardens provided the Berwicks with a constant supply of fruit, flowers, vegetables and honey.